eclipse-sumo/sumo/docs/web/docs/Models/ElectricHybrid.md

 | **alphaCircuitSolver** | float    |       | Value of parameter *&alpha;* used in the circuit solver                    |
 | **alphaFlag**          | int (enum)  | | Value of the internal flag giving the reason why *&alpha;* has to be used  |

+!!! note
-**Note:** Also in this case the energyCharged is negative as it flow _from_ the substation in most cases?
+    Also in this case the `energyCharged` is negative as it flow _from_ the substation in most cases

 ## ElectricHybrid output